Greater Clarity 5 ¢ #action

 “I’m thinking it is a human thing, George.”
 As they walked, she added, that the most successful Execs are the quickest to notice that they are in this ‘not knowing’ state.
 They, too, are adept at moving past it, another attribute of a successful Exec.
 “How do they do that?”, asked George.
 These Execs Cassidy referred to must be 8 feet tall and don’t touch the ground when they walk, thought George.

 The silence was becoming ‘big’ so George asked again, “how do they do that?”.
 Cassidy responded, “remember the Peanuts cartoons, with Lucy offering psychological counselling for 5 cents?”
 It only took a moment for George to respond with an enthusiastic, ‘yes’.
-He loved the wisdom of Snoopy and Peanuts and Lucy and so many others.
+He loved the wisdom of Snoopy, Peanuts, Lucy and the others.
 Cassidy then shared, “the magic in that idea, George, is the 5 cents.
 Five cents is, well, almost nothing, not to be concerned about.
 Five cents was, and is, permission to accept a small improvement as valid, not to pass it over.”
 Cassidy let that sink in.

-George can be a kind of cerebral guy but when he gets an ahaa, he likes to share.
+George can be a kind of cerebral guy but when he gets an ahaa, he likes to explore.
 So he and Cassidy came up with a formula.

 Celebrate the five cent contributions.